 The importance of livestock farming in the national economy has led to several studies being conducted on the cattle-meat sector.
 At the regional level, these studies mostly focus on the explanatory factors for the selling price of sheep for Tabaski in Dakar (Ly, 1997), price variations in the market for small ruminants in Bouaké (Touré and al., 2005) and the study of the marketing of live cattle in Senegal (Sadibou, 2021).
 The studies conducted at the national level have primarily focused on the role of commercial livestock farming in the economy of pastoral households in Niger (Amadou and al., 2018), the impact of exports to Nigeria on the sheep sector in Niger (Oumarou, 2018), the analysis of the selling by weight of cattle in Gothèye (Salifou, 2018), and the marketing of sheep in the Maradi region (Abdoulaye and al., 2019).

 These studies are mostly focused on selling prices and zootechnical parameters of animals.
-Indeed, very few studies have dealt with non-zootechnical parameters; this is the case of the study 'Factors associated with selling price of cattle at livestock marts' conducted by Hugh and al (2010), which considered the level of education; the study of 'Beef cattle value chain analysis' that took into account the selling period in the analysis of animal product sales (Adunea and al., 2019).
+Indeed, very few studies have dealt with non-zootechnical parameters as this study intends to do.
+Factors associated with selling price of cattle at livestock marts' conducted by Hugh and al (2010), which considered the level of education; the study of 'Beef cattle value chain analysis' that took into account the selling period in the analysis of animal product sales (Adunea and al., 2019).

 In view of the lack of studies addressing non zoothechnical parameters in the process of selling live cattle, it is necessary to focus on works that take them into account.
 Mastering non-zootechnical factors will enable traders to improve their sales.
 Indeed, significant variables will guide wholesale traders' choices regarding the factors to consider when selling small ruminants.
 These results will help improve the income of stakeholders and the functioning of the live cattle sector.
 The present study therefore aims to determine the non zoothechnical parameters influencing the sale of small ruminants by wholesale traders in the urban community of Niamey.